Why Childhood Nutrition Programs Are Good for the Economy

 The following story was originally published on the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) website.

 A comprehensive book series by the International Food Policy Research Institute (IFPRI) has investigated the impact of climate change on African agriculture and food security.
 The final chapter on East Africa will be exclusively released at an upcoming session at the Global Landscapes Forum.

 What Type of Assistance is Most Effective in Reducing Hunger?

 IFPRI and others have extensively evaluated social safety net programs in developing countries that provide recipients with cash, food, or vouchers, but there have been almost no evaluations of how those transfers stack up when compared against each other.
 A new study by IFPRI and the UN World Food Programme (WFP) assesses the impact of these intervention types—and also the most cost-effective ways of delivering those transfers.
 The findings were presented at a recent seminar at IFPRI’s main office in Washington, DC.

-The following post by Kate Langford is an excerpted version of a story originally published on the IFPRI South Asia website.
+The following post by Kate Langford is an excerpted version of a story originally published on the World Agroforestry Centre’s News and Events site.